ChHecker/unify/README.md

 <img src="examples/overview.jpg" width="300">

 ## Multilingual support
 The Unify package supports multiple languages.
+Currently, the supported languages are English and Russian.
+The fallback is English.
 If you want to add your language, you should add two files: `prefixes-xx.csv` and `units-xx.csv`, and in the `lib.typ` file you should fix the `lang-db` state for your files.

 ## `num`
 `num` uses string parsing in order to typeset numbers, including separators between the thousands.
 They can have the following form: